microsoft/promptflow-resource-hub/sample_gallery/nl2sql/evaluation/README.md

 We need to setup 2 connections to run this sample.
 [Manage PromptFlow Connections](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html)

 1. Azure OpenAI connection: Create a connection to you Azure OpenAI endpoint with a GPT-4 Model deployment.
+For the evaluation sample, you will also need an text-embedding-ada-002 deployment
 2. Custom Connection: Create a custom connection for the Azure SQL Database.
 Sample YAML

 ```YML